 Q: Where will you be in 2019?
 And what will you be doing?

-A: Five years is quite a long time… I hope I’ll be working in an international company, EF would be a good choice.
+A: Five years is quite a long time… I hope I’ll be working for an international company, EF would be a good choice.
 I want to have a job that requires some creativity and independence.
 Considering that I will have lived in six different countries in less than two years when I come back from Sydney this spring, I have no idea where exactly I will be.

 And on that note… Stefan, we wish you lots of luck and heaps of happiness in 2014 and beyond.
 Remember: the world really is your oyster.